-As a result of their time at Southwestern, students earn more because of the skills they learned while attending the college, and businesses earn more because student skills make capital more productive (buildings, machinery, and everything else).
+As a result of their time at Oregon's Community Colleges, students earn more because of the skills they learned while attending the colleges, and businesses earn more because student skills make capital more productive (buildings, machinery, and everything else).
 This in turn raises profits and other business property income.
 Together, increases in labor and non-labor (i.e., capital) income are considered the effect of a skilled workforce.
 These in turn increase tax revenues since state and local government is able to apply tax rates to higher earnings.

-Estimating the effect of Southwestern on increased tax revenues begins with the present value of the students' future earnings stream, which is displayed in Column 4 of Table 3.2.
-To these net higher earnings, we apply a multiplier derived from Emsi's MR-SAM model to estimate the added labor income created in the state as students and businesses spend their higher earnings.37 As labor income increases, so does non-labor income, which consists of monies gained through investments.
+Estimating the effect of Oregon's Community Colleges on increased tax revenues begins with the present value of the students' future earnings stream, which is displayed in Column 4 of Table 3.2.
+To these net higher earnings, we apply a multiplier derived from Emsi's MR-SAM model to estimate the added labor income created in the state as students and businesses spend their higher earnings.36 As labor income increases, so does non-labor income, which consists of monies gained through investments.
 To calculate the growth in non-labor income, we multiply the increase in labor income by a ratio of the Oregon gross state product to total labor income in the state.
 We also include the spending impacts discussed in Chapter 2 that were created in FY 2018-19 from operations, construction, and student spending, measured at the state level.
 To each of these, we apply the prevailing tax rates so we capture only the tax revenues attributable to state and local government from this additional revenue.

 Not all of these tax revenues may be counted as benefits to the state, however.
 Some students leave the state during the course of their careers, and the higher earnings they receive as a result of their education leaves the state with them.
-To account for this dynamic, we combine student settlement data from the college with data on migration patterns from the Census Bureau to estimate the number of students who will leave the state workforce over time.
+To account for this dynamic, we combine student settlement data from the

-37 For a full description of the Emsi MR-SAM model, see Appendix 5.
+36 For a full description of the Emsi MR-SAM model, see Appendix 6.